 Another study tool included to aid in your licensing journey is an online exam simulator provided through ExamFX.
 Once all the manual chapters have been completed to the satisfaction of you and your mentor, you should begin taking the full practice exams on the ExamFX product.
+Careful to select the Property & Casualty review quizzes, not just the Property or Personal Lines review.
 This will appear much more like the state exam in that there will be a full 150 questions and they will cover all the information you have studied.
 We recommend that you consistently score 85% or better on these practice exams to show adequate preparedness for the state exam.

-You will access this online exam through the ExamFX website with your unique password located on the heavier card stock following this Survival Guide (green) section.
+You will access this online exam through the ExamFX website with your unique password - located on the heavier card stock following this Survival Guide (green) section.
 Once logged on, you will follow the prompts for the Property & Casualty exam.